haroldHH/HOpeDefender/README.md

 * Look at the comment in HOpeDefender.js for more information

 ## Version 0.0.1
-In version 0.0.1, this program provides basic sanitizer / filter & filter which is framework's gadget filter.
+In version 0.0.1, this program provides basic sanitizer, filter, sandboxed sanitizer, framework's gadget filter.

 ## License